mrlandero/KaseiCoin_Token_Crowdsale/README.md

 **[OpenZeppelin Crowdsale Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v2.5.0/contracts/crowdsale/Crowdsale.sol)** - Crowdsale is a base contract for managing a token crowdsale, allowing investors to purchase tokens with ether.
 This contract implements such functionality in its most fundamental form and can be extended to provide additional functionality and/or custom behavior

 **[OpenZeppelin Minted Crowdsale Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v2.5.0/contracts/crowdsale/emission/MintedCrowdsale.sol)** - Extension of Crowdsale contract whose tokens are minted in each purchase.
 Token ownership should be transferred to MintedCrowdsale for minting

+---

+## Installation Guide

+There are 2 applications that should be downloaded to work with this program:

+1. Ganache

+**[Ganache Test BlockChain](https://trufflesuite.com/ganache/)** - Follow the installation instructions for your Operating System.

+2. Metamask

+**[Metamask Digital Wallet](https://metamask.io/)** - Follow the installation instructions for your Operating System.